 In this blog post, we discuss 10 belt sanders that are perfect for deck refinishing projects and will help you create a beautiful, smooth finish on your wood.

-My Reviews of 10 Best Belt Sanders for Deck Refinishing in 2021
+Best Belt Sander for Deck Refinishing in 2022 – Our Top 10

 1. Makita 9403 Belt Sander

 The first belt sander for deck refinishing on our list is the Makita 9403.
 It is a powerful and speedy belt sander that can operate with a really low noise level.
 It has an 11-amp motor an incredible speed of 1,640 ft per minute.

 This is the ideal tool for any every day woodworker and carpenter, floor installer or even general contractor.
 It has a 4-inches belt so you can remove large stocks quickly and easily.